codelurker/conways-game-of-life/README.md

 ## Usage

-Mouse click to toggle cell state, press <SPACE> to start or pause a running game, <r> to reset the game, <d> to set a random inititial state with random probability whether a  cell should be 'dead' or 'alive', number key <1> to <9> also set the state to be random, but with defined probability whether a cell should be 'dead' or 'alive', ie, <4> set about 40 percent of the cells to be alive.
+Mouse click to toggle cell state, press &lt;SPACE&gt; to start or pause a running game, &lt;r&gt; to reset the game, &lt;d&gt; to set a random inititial state with random probability whether a  cell should be 'dead' or 'alive', number key &lt;1&gt; to &lt;9&gt; also set the state to be random, but with defined probability whether a cell should be 'dead' or 'alive', ie, &lt;4&gt; set about 40 percent of the cells to be alive.

 ## TODO